 Shell is very resistant to rain and melting snow

 Draft tube gets caught in the zipper

 Rab Ascent 900

-Not as compressible as bags with higher quality down
+Doesn't compress as well as bags with goose down

 Best Buy on a Tight Budget

 The Kelty Cosmic Down 0 is great for the winter camper on the tightest of budgets.
 Its really heavy, and it doesn't pack down very small, but it will keep you warm, and we feel warmth is the most important feature when considering a winter bag.
 This bag also comes with some great features like a full-length draft tube and a draft collar.
 This bag weighs more than any other bag in our review, but it's still lighter than some of the synthetic alternatives.
 If you're doing some car camping on your winter road trip, you don't have to let high prices stand in your way.
 Because this bag is heavy, we don't recommend it for alpine climbing.